Douglas MacArthur: Luzon

-One of the major reasons for MacArthur to return to the Philippines was to liberate prisoner-of-war camps and civilian internee camps as well as to relieve the Filipino civilians suffering at the hands of the very brutal Japanese occupiers.
-MacArthur authorized daring rescue raids at numerous prison camps like Cabanatuan, Los Baños, and Santo Tomas.
-At Santo Tomas Japanese guards held 200 prisoners hostage, but the U.S. soldiers were able to negotiate safe passage for the Japanese to escape peacefully in exchange for the release of the prisoners.
+One of the major reasons for MacArthur to return to the Philippines was to liberate internee camps and to relieve the Filipino civilians suffering at the hands of the brutal Japanese occupiers.
+MacArthur authorized daring rescues at prison camps like Cabanatuan, Los Baños, and Santo Tomas.

-After the Battle of Manila, MacArthur turned his attention to Yamashita, who had retreated into the mountains of central and northern Luzon.
-Yamashita chose to fight a defensive campaign, being pushed back slowly by Krueger, and was still holding out at the time the war ended, much to MacArthur's intense annoyance as he had wished to liberate the entire Philippines before the war ended.
-On 2 September 1945, Yamashita (who had a hard time believing that the Emperor had ordered Japan to sign an armistice) came down from the mountains to surrender with some 50,500 of his men.
+After the Battle of Manila, MacArthur turned his attention to Yamashita, who had retreated into the mountains of Luzon.
+Yamashita chose to fight a defensive campaign, being pushed back slowly by Krueger, and was still holding out when the war ended, much to MacArthur's intense annoyance as he had wished to liberate the entire Philippines before the war ended.
+On 2 September 1945, Yamashita came down from the mountains to surrender with some 50,500 men.

 Southern Philippines

 MacArthur signs the Japanese Instrument of Surrender aboard the USS Missouri.
 American General Jonathan Wainwright and British General Arthur Percival stand behind him.

 Although MacArthur had no specific directive to do so, and the fighting on Luzon was far from over, he committed his forces to liberate the remainder of the Philippines.
-In the GHQ communiqué on 5 July, he announced that the Philippines had been liberated and all operations ended, although Yamashita still held out in northern Luzon.
+In the GHQ communiqué on 5 July, he announced that the Philippines had been liberated, although Yamashita still held out in northern Luzon.
 Starting in May 1945, MacArthur used his Australian troops in the invasion of Borneo.
 He accompanied the assault on Labuan and visited the troops ashore.
 While returning to GHQ in Manila, he visited Davao, where he told Eichelberger that no more than 4,000 Japanese remained alive on Mindanao.
 A few months later, six times that number surrendered.
 In July 1945, he was awarded his fourth Distinguished Service Medal.